 Key considerations linked to the known evidence base (what works?)

-The evidence base on what works for alleviating loneliness and isolation is underdeveloped - with some conflicting conclusions emerging from the research.
+The evidence base on what works for alleviating loneliness and isolation is underdeveloped.
+There are some conflicting conclusions emerging from the research.
 Nonetheless, there have been a number of evidence reviews conducted in recent years and a summary of their findings is presented below.
-It is, however, important to recognise that loneliness is a subjective condition and different approaches will be needed for different people.
+However, it is important to recognise that loneliness is a subjective condition and different approaches will be needed for different people.

 What seems to work: